puma13992/cinematography/README.md

 - **Change password**

   - Logged in users can change their password by clicking on the drop down button in their profile card.
-  - Users must enter their new password twice.
+  - They must enter their new password twice.

   ![Change password](/documentation/features/change-password-in-profile.png)